 |POVERTY REDUCTION, LIVELIHOODS & JOBS

-Strengthened digital ecosystems with timely, reliable food, land, and water systems information will allow food systems stakeholders to manage risks, optimize business decisions, create market opportunities, increase income and profitability, and improve livelihoods.
-Digital extension services will strengthen to provide targeted, inclusive advisory information and scale to reach ten times more subscribers, creating more youth employment opportunities.
+Strengthened digital ecosystems with timely, reliable food, land, and water systems information allow food systems stakeholders to manage risks, optimize business decisions, create market opportunities, increase income and profitability, and improve livelihoods.
+Digital extension services are strengthened to provide targeted, inclusive advisory information and scale to reach ten times more subscribers, creating more youth employment opportunities.

 |GENDER EQUALITY, YOUTH & SOCIAL INCLUSION

-The Digital Inclusion and Empowerment Index will support digital innovators to design accessible tools and inclusive services that promote gender equality and social inclusion across food, land, and water systems.
-Availability of open access ground-truth data will support local technology education programs to develop their own machine learning applications.
-Digital tools will empower marginalized groups to voice concerns and influence governance.
+The Digital Inclusion and Empowerment Index supports digital innovators to design accessible tools and inclusive services that promote gender equality and social inclusion across food, land, and water systems.
+Availability of open access ground-truth data supports local technology education programs to develop their own machine learning applications.
+Digital tools empower marginalized groups to voice concerns and influence governance.

 |ENVIRONMENTAL HEALTH & BIODIVERSITY

-Timely information on the state of food, land, and water systems and embedded biodiversity will help stakeholders assess their environmental impacts, such as infrastructure development (natural and built) impacts on surface water availability and deforestation, accounting for environmental costs.
-Publicizing this information will incentivize food system actors to adopt practices promoting environmental health and biodiversity.
+Timely information on the state of food, land, and water systems and embedded biodiversity helps stakeholders assess their environmental impacts, such as infrastructure development (natural and built) impacts on surface water availability and deforestation, accounting for environmental costs.
+Publicizing this information incentivizes food system actors to adopt practices promoting environmental health and biodiversity.